-Lastly, an employee must know something is wrong and/or unacceptable in your workplace before you can take serious action.
+This case also highlights how an employee must know something is wrong and/or unacceptable in your workplace before you can take serious action.
 You need to make sure everyone in the business knows what you expect of them and what the consequences will be if they don’t meet these expectations.

-While some things are obvious (like stealing, drug use and violence) there are other behaviours which can be ambiguous and subject to interpretation.
-It’s a good idea not to apply a “common sense” test because your version of “common sense” is not the same as others.
+While some things are obvious (like stealing, drug use, or violence), there are other behaviours which can be ambiguous and subject to interpretation.
+Don’t apply a ‘common sense’ test because your version of common sense may not be the same as other people’s.